Yankees vs Red Sox Insights, Odds and Predictions with Carlos SME!! - Sports Talk Florida

 Total Runs

-The over/under for total runs in the game is set at 9, a figure that suggests a potentially high-scoring affair.
+The over/under for total runs in this game has been set at 8.5, with equal odds of -110 on both sides.

 Yankees Recent Betting Trends